adifatol/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

 To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+![alt text][image1]

+The pipeline.py checks if the "-c" command line argument is passed.
+If this is true, the ["calib.py"](https://github.com/adifatol/CarND-Advanced-Lane-Lines/blob/master/modules/calib.py) module is imported.
+This module applies the algorithm explained in the previous point in order to find the camera calibration parameters.
+These parameters are then saved in the [calib.pickle](https://github.com/adifatol/CarND-Advanced-Lane-Lines/blob/master/calib.pickle) file.

+After this (independednt of the "-c" argument), the pipeline will load these parameters into mtx and dist variables.
+The cv2.undistort() function is then applied using these calibration parameters giving the folowing result:
 ![alt text][image2]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.